This section is aimed at newcomers to Ligo and Tezos smart-contracts. In this tutorial, we will go through the following step :

 Again, you will receive several messages from the node and you should get the confirmation that the contract has been published.

 You can search your contract on the network using the portal Better call dev

 If you do so, you will see several information on the operation, including the new contract storage.

 This conclude this part of our tutorial.
 You should now be able to compile, test, publish and call a contract.
-Now you can go to the tacos shop tutorial to know more about programming with Ligo or you can start developing your own contract using the Ligo flavor you are more familiar with.
+Now you can go to the tacos shop tutorial to know more about programming with LIGO or you can start developing your own contract using the LIGO syntax you are more familiar with.